riganti/dotvvm-docs/Pages/concepts/validation/overview.md

 There are more overloads of the `AddModelError` method - commonly they accept the viewmodel object and a lambda expression specifying the path to the invalid property.

-There is also an overload which takes the string parameter - we recommend to avoid using this overload as it requires specifying the validation paths in DotVVM property path format - e. g. `/ChildObject/InvalidProperty`.
-The path must be absolute (from the root viewmodel of the page), or relative (starting from the specified object or lambda-expression property path).
+There is also a method `AddRawModelError` which takes the string parameter - we recommend to avoid using this method as it requires specifying the validation paths in DotVVM property path format - e. g. `/ChildObject/InvalidProperty`.
+The path must be absolute (from the root viewmodel of the page).

 ## Disable validation